-- (a) A landlord who knows that a tenant cannot pay some or all of the rent temporarily due to financial impacts related to COVID-19 shall not serve a notice pursuant to CCP 1161(2), file or prosecute an unlawful detainer action based on a 3-day pay or quit notice, or otherwise seek to evict for nonpayment of rent.
-A landlord knows of a tenant's inability to pay rent within the meaning of this ordinance if the tenant, within 30 days after the date that rent is due, notifies the landlord in writing of lost income and inability to pay full rent due to financial impacts related to COVID-19, and provides documentation or an explanation within 30 days of the notice to support the claim.
-For purposes of this ordinance, "in writing" includes email or text communications to a landlord or the landlord's representative with whom the tenant has previously corresponded by email or text.
-Any medical or financial information provided to the landlord shall be held in confidence, and only used for evaluating the tenant's claim. - (b) For purposes of this Paragraph 2, "financial impacts related to COVID-19" include, but are not limited to, tenant lost household income as a result of any of the following: (1) being sick with COVID-19, or caring for a household or family member who is sick with COVID-19; (2) lay-off, loss of hours, or other income reduction resulting from business closure or other economic or employer impacts of COVID-19; (3) compliance with a recommendation from a government health authority to stay home, self-quarantine, or avoid congregating with others during the state of emergency; (4) extraordinary out-of-pocket medical expenses; or (5) child care needs arising from school closures related to COVID-19. - (c) Other legal remedies available to landlords are not affected by this Paragraph 2. - 3.
-For the period of time of October 1, 2020 through January 31, 2021, tenants shall follow the preconditions for eviction protection under the Act to receive eviction protection, which include providing a declaration of hardship to their landlord within 15 days of receipt of an eviction notice and payment of partial rent (25% of all rent that came due from October 1, 2020 through January 31, 2021).
-Tenants shall repay the remaining rent due by the end of the repayment period. - 4.
+- (b) For purposes of this Paragraph 2, "financial impacts related to COVID-19" include, but are not limited to, tenant lost household income as a result of any of the following: (1) being sick with COVID-19, or caring for a household or family member who is sick with COVID-19; (2) lay-off, loss of hours, or other income reduction resulting from business closure or other economic or employer impacts of COVID-19; (3) compliance with a recommendation from a government health authority to stay home, self-quarantine, or avoid congregating with others during the state of emergency; (4) extraordinary out-of-pocket medical expenses; or (5) child care needs arising from school closures related to COVID-19. - (c) Other legal remedies available to landlords are not affected by this Paragraph 2. - (d) These protections in Paragraph 2 pre-dated AB 3088 and SB 91.
+State law may provide additional protections against eviction for nonpayment of rent due to financial impacts related to COVID-19 during this local moratorium period. - 3.
+For the period of time of October 1, 2020 through June 30, 2021, tenants shall follow the preconditions for eviction protection under the Act to receive eviction protection, which include providing a declaration of hardship to their landlords within 15 days of receipt of an eviction notice and payment of partial rent (25% of all rent that came due from October 1, 2020 through June 30, 2021).
+Tenants shall repay the remaining rent due by the end of the repayment period unless earlier forgiven by landlords through the State Rental Assistance Program created by the Act. - 4.
 Landlords are encouraged to offer payment plans to tenants, and any agreement between landlord and tenant to allow longer repayment periods or reduced rental obligations shall be in compliance with the Act. - 5.
-Tenants may draw down on a security deposit at any time to pay back rent and such security deposit shall be replenished by the end of the repayment period on March 31, 2021 upon mutual agreement of the parties. - 6.
-In accordance with the Act, tenants that comply with the terms of this ordinance have a defense from eviction and the corresponding rental obligations will not be deemed past due until the close of the repayment period set out above. - SECTION 4.
-In order to prevent inconsistencies, the Director of Emergency Services may suspend the effectiveness of any provision in this ordinance in the event that the President of the United States, Congress, Governor of the State of California or California State Legislature or other body with jurisdiction adopts an order or legislation that similarly prohibits evictions and foreclosures for failure to pay rent by individuals impacted by the COVID-19 crisis.
+Upon mutual written agreement of landlord and tenant, a tenant may draw down on a security deposit at any time to pay back rent.
+This provision does not authorize landlords to apply a security deposit to satisfy COVID-19 rental debt, as the term is defined by the Act, absent the aforementioned mutual written agreement. - 6.
+In accordance with the Act, tenants that comply with the terms of this ordinance have a defense from eviction and the corresponding rental obligations will not be deemed past due until the close of the repayment period set out above. - 7.
+For the period of December 8, 2020 through June 30, 2021, no residential landlord shall terminate a tenancy to demolish or substantially remodel the residential real property unless and until the landlord secures all permits necessary to perform the work.
+For purposes of this Section, "substantially remodel" means to make a modification of the property that requires a permit from the City.
+This ordinance shall apply to tenancy termination notices, notices to quit and other eviction notices, and the unlawful detainer actions based on such notices, served or filed on or before December 8, 2020; but, where the time to vacate the property has not passed. - (a) To the extent applicable, landlords must provide relocation assistance and satisfy other requirements in accordance with the Tenant Protection Act of 2019 (Cal.
+Civil Code § 1496.2) for a no-fault just cause eviction.